Personal Blogging In 2020

 The Market For Authenticity

-Authenticity fuelled the early growth of Twitter, but that was when it was a more optimistic, tech-focused space.
-Later, the explosion of YouTube, thanks in large part to personal vlogs and video essays, met the need.
+Authenticity fuelled the early growth of Twitter, but that was when it was an optimistic, tech-focused space.
+Later, YouTube took off, thanks in large part to personal vlogs and video essays.
 The “ordinary person trying something” ethos of YouTube was in many ways the manifestation of blogging’s original promise.

 Thanks to this, the market for authenticity has flourished.
 But it’s mostly been a visual flourishing, led by YouTube and followed up by Instagram (and lately TikTok).
 Twitter isn’t what it used to be.
 Of course, blogs are still around, though the growth in written expressions of authenticity seems increasingly to be in newsletters.